an288705/cat-video-web-app/README.md

 Should you want to make changes to this app:
 * Review that file and the comments I've made in the code.
 * You cannot change the API, and the changes must be able to embed youtube videos
+* You have reviewed the json-server documentation for server and route information.

 ## Contributing to the cat app